rquitales/comp-as-comp/README.md

 The examples are work-in-progress and will be updated over time as the core Pulumi functionality evolves.

-## pulumi-ts-provider

-A very early prototype of a high-level provider authoring library for TypeScript comparable to `pulumi-go-provider` for Go.
-Includes automatic schema inference from the component's source code.

 ## Examples

 ### TypeScript

 The `ts` directory contains a simple TypeScript component that creates a TLS self-signed certificate.
 It illustrates a forward-looking approach where a bunch of machinery is abstracted away, currently into the `pulumi-ts-provider` folder.
 The `example` folder contains a Pulumi YAML program that consumes the component.

+#### `ts/pulumi-ts-provider`

+A very early prototype of a high-level provider authoring library for TypeScript comparable to `pulumi-go-provider` for Go.
+Includes automatic schema inference from the component's source code.

 ### Python